 For a wonderful resource on the different kinds of emotions, check out the Wheel of Emotions by Robert Plutchik.

-Help children and teens to understand others’ perspective, but FIRST, make sure they feel understood.
+Help children and teens to understand others’ perspectives, but FIRST, make sure they feel understood.

 To teach and model empathy, it is a MUST to empathize with your child FIRST before trying to get them to see someone else’s perspective.
 One mistake many parents make is trying to get their child to understand the other person’s feelings while he or she is in the midst of their own emotional experience.